syncfusion-content/install-docs/Common/Essential-Studio/licensing/how-to-register-in-an-application.md

 {% endhighlight %}
 {% endtabs %}

 N> License key registration is not required for Java before v19.1.
+Add the `com.syncfusion:licensing:19.1.0` (or later) Maven dependency to your project.

 ## ASP.NET MVC